Priyasunil26/BDS-Deployment-document/SENTRY/sentry-deployment.md

 * Get the GKE command line access command from the GKE portal.
 * Click on the connect button and get the command.
-* Open the Google Cloud Shell and run the command.
+* Open the Google Cloud Shell and run the command

     ![GCP connect](screen-shots/gcp-connect.png)

 ## Install Sentry using Helm Chart:

 * Create a new namespace named `dev-sentry` for Sentry workloads.

    ![create-namespace](screen-shots/namespace-create.png)

 * Run the following commands in Google Cloud Shell to update and add the Sentry charts ClickHouse repository:

     ``` cmd